PaulDapolito/EasyTeX/README.md

 EasyTeX includes a shell script to allow you to use the tool for end-to-end PDF generation.
 EasyTeX currently supports two types of documents: [problem sets](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md) and [memorandums](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/problem_set.md).
 Some samples of these different EasyTeX documents are included in the project's [samples](https://github.com/PaulDapolito/EasyTeX/tree/master/samples) directory.

-If you have a file that meets EasyTeX's specifications (as per the language's [grammar](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md)), you can generate a PDF for your file by executing:
+If you have a file that meets EasyTeX's specifications (as per the language's [grammar](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md)), you can generate a PDF for your file by executing the following command from the project's root directory:

 	./easytex.sh file_name